-The Authority has four contracts to utilize electronic data processing systems.
+The Authority has three contracts to utilize electronic data processing systems.
 The contracts provide for monthly charges based on the number of student loan accounts serviced and the amount of computer equipment supplied.

-Charges incurred under the contracts for the years ended June 30, 2009 and 2008, are as follows:
+Charges incurred under the contracts for the years ended June 30, 2010 and 2009, are as follows:

-2009 2008
+2010 2009

-Charges based on loan accounts Hardware rentals \$7,132 37 \$6,592 21
+Charges based on loan accounts Hardware rentals \$ 7,138 37 \$7,132 37

-Total \$7,169 \$6,613
+Total \$7,175 \$7,169

 To the extent permitted under applicable law, the Authority has authorized an expenditure of a maximum of \$550 in five equal annual installments beginning July 1, 2006, to support the University of Missouri - St. Louis GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs) Partnership (the "Partnership"), which provides need-based scholarships and grants to students seeking higher education.
 Actual expenditures may be less in the event funding for these grants and scholarships is obtained by members of the Partnership.
-As of the report date, no such installment has been made by the Authority.
+The Authority's commitment expired on July 1, 2010 with no installments having been paid by the Authority.